 Calls out of hours

-If you’re designing a website for a client and their hosting provider bails at 2am, clients without clear boundaries and expectations might be calling your personal phone and asking for help.
+If you’re designing a website for a client and their hosting provider bails at 2am, clients without clear boundaries and client expectations might be making phone calls to your personal line and asking for help.

 (That won’t be good for your work/life balance, never mind your stress levels.)